 me

 I am Sally Zori (they/them), a transgender Iraqi multi-disciplinary artist born in Baghdad, raised in the United Arab Emirates and across Canada.
-Today, I live and work on the traditional, ancestral, and unceded territory of the Coast Salish peoples—the Sḵwx̱wú7mesh (Squamish), Stó:lō, Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh), and xʷməθkʷəy̓əm (Musqueam) Nations.
+I currently live and work on the traditional, ancestral, and unceded territories of the Coast Salish peoples—the Sḵwx̱wú7mesh (Squamish), Stó:lō, Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh), and xʷməθkʷəy̓əm (Musqueam) Nations.

 To learn more about what I’m involved in, check out my CV